Michigan Merit Exam Frequently Asked Questions (FAQ)

 No. Students that are absent for initial testing need to only attend and test for the day they missed.

 No food or drink is allowed in the testing rooms for any of the testing days, this is an ACT regulation in place for all of the MME.
-On Tuesday 3/9, students will be given a short break during testing for restroom use and a small snack will be provided.
-On Wednesday 3/10 and Thursday 3/11, a short break will be given during testing.
+On the ACT testing day students will be given a short break during testing for restroom use and a small snack will be provided.
+On the additional testing days, a short break will be given during testing.

 No, cell phones are not permitted in testing rooms, please do not bring them.
 An interruption from any electronic device can invalidate your child's test score and possibly everyone's score in that testing room.